Narrow-angle glaucoma (angle-closure glaucoma)

 The best way to treat narrow-angle glaucoma is to keep your eye pressure at a safe, stable level.
 Some ways to achieve this include:

-Eye drops — Topical eye drops for glaucoma are often used to treat narrow-angle glaucoma.
+Eye drops — Topical eye drops for glaucoma may be sufficient to treat some cases of narrow-angle glaucoma.

-Surgery — If signs of narrow-angle glaucoma are detected during an eye exam, your eye doctor may suggest preventive glaucoma surgery in the beginning so you can avoid problems later.
+Surgery — If signs of narrow-angle glaucoma are detected during an eye exam, your eye doctor may suggest glaucoma surgery to reduce your risk of angle-closure attacks.

 Knowledge is the first step in prevention.
-If you fall under “at-risk” and it’s been a while since your last eye exam, it’s time to get checked out.
+If you fall under “at-risk” and it’s been a while since your last eye exam, it’s time to see your eye doctor.
 At the very least, you gain peace of mind.
 At most, you save your vision.

 SEE RELATED: Natural remedies for glaucoma